 - 1) The building is designed to provide as a minimum 1 hour vertical fire resistance and 1 hour horizontal fire resistance. - 2) Due to the premises having an open plan stairwell, provisions are in place to limit any potential risks in the communal area.
 The limit of combustibles and ignition sources are of a low level, alongside the use of FD30s fire rated fire doors to individual flat entrances, any service cupboards and with sufficient fire stopping, provides acceptable compartmentation between the communal area, flats and service cupboards.
-There is a cyclical programme to ensure fire stopping has not been compromised by third parties e.g. contractors and where applicable enhance the fire stopping. - 3) All service cupboards on each floor containing residents' meters are lockable with a budget key.
+There is a cyclical programme to ensure fire stopping as not been compromised by third parties e.g. contractors and where applicable enhance the fire stopping. - 3) All service cupboards on each floor containing residents' meters are lockable with a budget key.
+Ground floor electrical cupboard door has been fitted with a new solid timber FS30s door.

-Ground, 1st and 2nd floor electrical cupboards.
+Ground, 1st and 2nd floor electrical cupboards